mkopar/VirClass/README.md

 Tool consists of 3 python scripts - `load.py`, `load_sequences.py` and `cnet_n.py`
 (where n is integer and represents specific neural network architecture).
 All code is written in Python 2.7.2.
+We also used numpy, BioPython and Theano libraries.
 The main script is `cnet_n.py` - you simply run it and it handles the other two scripts to get the data.

 Scripts which are responsible for data create folder cache and media in working directory.